davidleonfdez/e2e-object-detection/server/objdetserver/deploy/ecs/README.md

 ## Requirements

 - AWS CLI should be installed and configured on the computer where you execute the deployment script.
+- Install the development environment from the project root (server/):

+    `pip install --extra-index-url https://download.pytorch.org/whl/cpu -e .[dev]`

-- Install the development requirements (the other requirements.txt contains exclusively the packages needed for an EC2 server), from the project root (server/):
+  If you have any issues regarding compatibility of library versions, install the locked development requirements (the other requirements.txt contains exclusively the packages needed for the EC2 server), from the project root (server/):
   ```
   pip install -r dev-requirements.txt
   ```

 ## Commands